DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

     [#link("https://www.youtube.com/@safariumano")[YouTube] \ #link(
         "https://www.instagram.com/humansafari/",
       )[Instagram]],
-    [HumanSafari, also known as Nicolò Balini, is a popular italian travel influencer with over a million subscriber on YouTube, where he shared his experience in both well known countries and less attractive one, like the Democratic People's Republic of Korea.],
+    [HumanSafari, also known as Nicolò Balini, is a popular Italian travel influencer with over a million subscribers on YouTube, where he shared his experience in both well-known countries and less attractive ones, like the Democratic People's Republic of Korea.],

     [Abroad in Japan],
     [#link("https://www.youtube.com/abroadinjapan")[YouTube] \ #link(